What Is an Introvert? Definition & Guide to Introversion

 No two introverts are exactly alike.
 What’s true for one introvert may be be quite different for another.
 Each introvert has a different level of tolerance for socializing and other types of stimulation.

 Above all, there is no such thing as a pure introvert or extrovert.
 “Such a man would be in the lunatic asylum,” the famous psychotherapist Carl Jung once noted.
 Introversion and extroversion are on a spectrum, meaning, they are not all-or-nothing traits.
 Everyone acts introverted at times and extroverted at other times.
-It’s all about what your preference — in general — is.
+It’s all about what your preference — in general — tends to be.

 If you’re not sure whether you’re more of an introvert or more of an extrovert, you can take the introvert quiz and find out.